chadstewart/Tech-Is-Hiring-Twitter-Bot/README.md

 ACCESS_TOKEN_SECRET=*Your Access Token Secret*
 ```

-In between those quotes, instead of `'key'`, paste the appropriate info from the Details page.
+In the appropriate section, paste the appropriate info from the Details page.

 ### Run the app